tiennguyen1203/Heritance/README.md

 ## Security:
 1. docs of docker have the explanation of secure docker image
-2. We can use authentication mechanism to ensure that only the owner can get createdForm and collected data
+2. We can use authentication mechanism to ensure that only the owner can get the created forms and collected data

 ## CI/CD:
 * Setup CI/CD with github action